 Attaining good spiritual health

-Written by listed counsellor/psychotherapist: Bob Finch BSc, PGDip (counselling), MBACP, FCIH, MCMI, CMgr.
+Written by listed counsellor/psychotherapist: Bob Finch BSc, PGDip (counselling), MBACP (Accred), FCIH, MCMI, CMgr.

 Spirituality is not something necessarily bound by religious beliefs, but can be defined in religious and secular terms: